Lucaszeera/Lucaszeera/README.md

 - 👀 I’m interested to improve my relathionship with job market in Programming Area
 - 🌱 I’m currently learning a lot about development systems and upgrading my knowledges in programming languages
 - 💞️ I’m looking to collaborate on internet and with who wants join to me
-- 📫 you can reach me and contact by :
--     Email: lucas.hbrd@gmail.com
--     LinkedIn: linkedin.com/in/dev-lucas-costa
--     WhatsApp: 11 97345-5655
 <div>
   <a href="https://github.com/lucaszeera">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=lucaszeera&show_icons=true&theme=dark&include_all_commits=true&count_private=true"/>